Low Carb Rhubarb Tart recipe

 Whichever you choose, avoid rhubarb that has blemished stalks or ends that are curling or appear to be drying out.

-low carb rhubarb tart recipe
+sugar-free rhubarb tart recipe

 Disclaimer -This post may contain affiliate links.
 When a purchase is made through our links, The Naked Diabetic may receive a commission, at no cost to you.